jamiesmith/theastroshed/_posts/2024-11-07-my-rgb-and-sho-workflows-2024-edition.md

 narrowband frames), but I usually move on to the SHO side.

 ## SHO Workflow
-Right off the bat - there are some icons in this that I _do not use_, but I keep them around for quick sanity checks of data.
+Right off the bat: there are some icons in this that I _do not use_ for final images, but I keep them around for quick sanity checks of data.
 A good example are the SPCC steps in the SHO path

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/posts/my-rgb-and-sho-workflows-2024-edition/sho-icons.jpg){: .align-right}